Why? Well, without exaggerating, Oktoberfest food is some of THE most satisfying, indulgent grub you’ll ever experience.

 2. Roasted Pork Knuckle

 FYI, if you don’t like crispy skin and just prefer juicy slabs of meat, see if they have Schweinsbraten instead (they’re like pork chops soaked in gravy).
-It’s pretty much the same meat but without the crackly skin.
+It’s pretty much the same meat but without the huge slice of crackly skin.

 3. Sugary, roasted almonds

 These are like Oktoberfest’s version of c r a c k.

 They are so ridiculously addictive and delicious.
 You can catch the smell from a mile away.
 While they’re more of a Christmas market treat, they are amazing to have while walking around/scoping out the different stalls.